Jittakorn-S/ShipmentAndLotoutResolver/README.md

 # Shipment And Lotout Resolver
-The Shipment And Lotout Resolver is a .NET Core Framework web application for adding files to a.ZIP file.
+The Shipment And Lotout Resolver is a .NET Core Framework web application for adding files to a .ZIP file.